anmolthakur74/task-6-knn/README.md

 To find the most effective number of neighbors (K), I ran a loop to test K values from 1 to 10.
 For each K, I:

--Trained a new model
+- Trained a new model
--Made predictions on the test set
+- Made predictions on the test set
--Calculated the accuracy
+- Calculated the accuracy

-This helped me understand how the choice of K affects the model's performance.
-I found that the model performed best around K = 3 to 5, with accuracy reaching above 95%.

 **5. Model Evaluation**

 Once I had the best K value, I evaluated the model in more detail using:

--Accuracy score — to measure the overall correctness of predictions.
+- Accuracy score is used to measure the overall correctness of predictions.
--Confusion Matrix — to visualize how many predictions were true positives, true negatives, false positives, and false negatives.
+- Confusion Matrix is used to visualize how many predictions were true positives, true negatives, false positives, and false negatives.

 The confusion matrix provided an understanding of how well the KNN model was at classifying various flowers.
 The upper left cell of the confusion matrix told me that all 10 samples for the Iris-setosa species were predicted 'correctly'.
 The same pattern occurred for Iris-versicolor, where all 10 predicted were correct.
 On the Iris-virginica species, the KNN model predicted correctly on 8 of the samples and incorrectly predicted 2 samples as Iris-versicolor.